LucasSoaresRibeiro/csv-loader/README.md

 # CSV LOADER TO DATABASE
-NodeJS API to load CSV files to Database.
+NodeJS API to load CSV files to a Database.

 ## TABLE OF CONTENTS
   - [DEVELOPMENT STEPS](#development-steps)